 Travelling with a toddler

 Travelling to new destinations is what our family is most fond of; we try to make sure that we take at least 2 vacations in a year, more the merrier.
 After Nemit’s birth we have started linking vacations to special occasions, so we prefer travelling around our birthdays and anniversary dates.
-We have already taken this year’s 2 trips, Malaysia on Nemit’s 1st birthday and Maldives on our anniversary.
+We have already taken this year’s 2 trips, Malaysia on Nemit’s 1st birthday and the Maldives on our anniversary.

 I was quite sure that we are already done with this year but surprisingly hubby started giving hints of planning another trip for my Birthday and who can say ‘NO’ to a vacation offer?
 Not me, for sure.

-So, as many of you know that recently we made a trip to Kerala (India) with our 19-month-old boy to celebrate my Birthday, it was Nemit’s 6th trip and just like the other 5, it came out to be super fun as he had an amazing time in the God’s own country and highlight of the trip was he had the company of his Nani and Dadi (Nemit’s grandmothers) to pamper him with all the care and love in the world.
+So, as many of you know that recently we made a trip to Kerala (India) with our 19-month-old boy to celebrate my Birthday, it was Nemit’s 6th trip and just like the other 5, it came out to be super fun as he had an amazing time in God’s own country and highlight of the trip was he had the company of his Nani and Dadi (Nemit’s grandmothers) to pamper him with all the care and love in the world.

 I always take a lot of time planning our vacations just to make sure we have a smooth experience throughout.
 Since this vacation was 9 days long and included lots of travelling by road, ranging from hills to beaches, I had to make sure that Nemit stays happy and engaged in the car as that’s the most difficult part of traveling with a toddler, they simply refuse to stay seated for long.